otoyo/astro-notion-blog/README.md

 ## Bug reports & feature requests

-Please create an issue. **Both in English and in Japanese are OK.** :wink:
+To report an issue, please create a new Issue.
+You can use **either English or Japanese** to describe the issue. :wink:

 ## :bird: Twitter community

-You can support other members and/or can be supported by other members.
+In our community, you have the opportunity to both support and be supported by other members.

 - [astro-notion-blog](https://twitter.com/i/communities/1618017732653613056)

 ## Contribution

-Pull requests are welcome.
+We welcome pull requests from anyone who wants to contribute to our project.
+Your contributions are greatly appreciated!

 ---